google maps predictive travel time

 Tip: Only available on mobile and in some locations.

-You can combine different modes of transportation, like driving, ride-sharing or bicycling, with transit on the same trip.
+You can combine different modes of transportation, like driving, ride-sharing, or bicycling with transit on the same trip.

 Once you’ve selected your route and can view the directions, you may be able to change how you travel for part of your trip.
 The rest of the route, like transit departure times and total journey time, will be updated when you change the mode of transportation.